 Kubrick's treatment of the mountain visually compares with Close Encounters, which I've written of at some length in a special post at this link, for it's after the mountain is decapped in Close Encounters...

-...that Roy sees that his miniature version, over which he looms like a giant, is the same as Devil's Tower, which he coincidentally views on television.
+...that Roy sees that his sculpted tower, over which he looms like a giant, is the same as Devil's Tower, which he coincidentally views on television.

 There is some semblance visually with our having just observed Jack looming over the miniature of the maze, then having a giant Wendy slicing open the can overlaying the mountain top, which is thus visually removed from being observed for the rest of the movie by a snow storm that will also physically isolate the Torrances and the lodge from the rest of the world, which Wendy now learns about on the television.